Available: Requestable

 Billy Wilder

-Wilder, {{circa|1942}} Billy Wilder (; ; born Samuel Wilder; June 22, 1906 – March 27, 2002) was an Austrian-born filmmaker and screenwriter.
-His career in Hollywood spanned five decades, and he is regarded as one of the most brilliant and versatile filmmakers of Classic Hollywood cinema.
-He received seven Academy Awards (among 21 nominations), a BAFTA Award, the Cannes Film Festival's Palme d'Or and two Golden Globe Awards.
+Wilder, {{circa|1942}} Billy Wilder ( , ; born Samuel Wilder; June 22, 1906 – March 27, 2002) was an Austrian and American film director and screenwriter.
+His career in Hollywood spanned five decades, and he is regarded as one of the most versatile filmmakers of classical Hollywood cinema.
+He received seven Academy Awards (among 21 nominations), a BAFTA Award, the Cannes Film Festival's Palme d'Or, and two Golden Globe Awards.

-In the 1950s, Wilder directed and co-wrote a string of critically acclaimed films, including the Hollywood drama ''Sunset Boulevard'' (1950), for which he won his second screenplay Academy Award; ''Ace in the Hole'' (1951), ''Stalag 17'' (1953) and ''Sabrina'' (1954).
-Wilder directed and co-wrote three films in 1957: ''The Spirit of St. Louis'', ''Love in the Afternoon'' and ''Witness for the Prosecution''.
+In the 1950s, Wilder directed and co-wrote a string of critically acclaimed films, including the Hollywood-set drama ''Sunset Boulevard'' (1950), for which he won his second screenplay Academy Award; ''Ace in the Hole'' (1951), ''Stalag 17'' (1953), and ''Sabrina'' (1954).
+He directed and co-wrote three films in 1957: ''The Spirit of St. Louis'', ''Love in the Afternoon'', and ''Witness for the Prosecution''.
 During this period, Wilder also directed Marilyn Monroe in two films, ''The Seven Year Itch'' (1955) and ''Some Like It Hot'' (1959).
-In 1960, Wilder co-wrote, directed and produced the critically acclaimed film ''The Apartment''.
-It won Wilder Academy Awards for Best Picture, Best Director and Best Original Screenplay.
-Other notable films Wilder directed include ''One, Two, Three'' (1961), ''Irma la Douce'' (1963), ''Kiss Me, Stupid'' (1964), ''The Fortune Cookie'' (1966) and ''Avanti!''
+In 1960, he co-wrote, directed, and produced ''The Apartment'', a critically acclaimed film that won him Academy Awards for Best Picture, Best Director, and Best Original Screenplay.
+Other notable films that Wilder directed include ''One, Two, Three'' (1961), ''Irma la Douce'' (1963), ''Kiss Me, Stupid'' (1964), ''The Fortune Cookie'' (1966), and ''Avanti!''
 (1972).

 Showing 1 - 14 results of 14 for search 'Wilder, Billy, 1906-2002' Narrow Search